 Softwood or other unseasoned logs are pieces of wood that have a high moisture content.
 While they can provide heat at a relatively cheap price, they also come at a very high risk to homeowners.
 Creosote and soot more rapidly build up when burning softwood logs and over time this can have severe consequences for any home, including chimney fires.

-It’s therefore important for homeowners to only choose hardwood logs from a reputable provider.
+Therefore, it is important for homeowners to only choose dried wood and hardwood logs from a reputable provider.
 This will ensure that soot levels are kept to a minimum as hardwood logs will generally be delivered kiln-dried, which is safest to burn.

 Where fire screens aren’t practical, then homeowners should consider it prudent to keep a water-based fire extinguisher close to the solid flames that they’re creating.
 Should the worst happen, then they will be prepared to respond with the appropriate device.